govex/performance-management-getting-started/analyze.md

 ###Analytics in Practice

 **New York City, NY** established the Mayor’s Office of Data Analytics (MODA) to leverage data science practices across city operations:
-* used open data to identify, with 95% accuracy, restaurants that were illegally dumping cooking oil into sewers doubled the city’s hit rate in finding stores selling bootleg cigarettes
+* Used open data to identify, with 95% accuracy, restaurants that were illegally dumping cooking oil into sewers doubled the city’s hit rate in finding stores selling bootleg cigarettes
-* sped the removal of trees destroyed by Hurricane Sandy
+* Sped the removal of trees destroyed by Hurricane Sandy
-* helped steer housing inspectors to lawbreaking buildings where catastrophic fires were most likely to occur
+* Helped steer housing inspectors to lawbreaking buildings where catastrophic fires were most likely to occur

 **Washington, DC** began a significant investment in data-driven decision making in 2007:
 * Used better data on HIV transmissions to implement behavior interventions that have reduced transmissions year over year